EMERGE Innova+ions Lab

-The EMERGE Innovations Lab is a pioneering hub dedicated to designing, testing, and scaling digital health and community-based interventions that address the impact of mental health comorbidities on youth and their families.
+The EMERGE Innova+ions Lab is a pioneering research hub committed to designing, testing, and scaling digital health and community‑based interventions.
+Our work tackles the intertwined challenges of violence and mental health comorbidities, supporting youth and their families across the lifespan.

 "It is easier to build strong children